 AMCAS implemented a new enrollment feature for the 2018-2019 application cycle and beyond:

 - Applicants are strongly encouraged to hold no more than three acceptances after April 15th.

 - All applicants who are holding multiple acceptances by 4/30 are expected to select one school to continue holding their place.
 If UMMS is the applicant’s selected school, he/she is required to set their status to “Plan to Enroll” at UMMS.
 Deposit fees are refundable prior to 5/1.
 Applicants that are confident in their decision and are committed to attending UMMS are encouraged to designate UMMS as the institution in which they ‘Commit to Enroll’.

-- All accepted applicants must select ‘Commit to Enroll’ to UMMS on or before July 15, 2019.
+- All accepted applicants must select ‘Commit to Enroll’ to UMMS on or before July 15, 2020 for the entering class of 2020.
 Applicants who do not commit to enroll at UMMS by the deadline may have their acceptance rescinded.

 “Plan to Enroll” does not prevent an applicant from being accepted or offered a waitlist position by another medical school.
 Selecting “Commit to Enroll” for an institution results in AMCAS notifying all medical schools in which the applicant is holding an acceptance or waitlist offer.
 The expectation of committing to enroll is that the applicant will also follow up in writing with all other schools to withdraw their application from consideration and not entertain any future offers of acceptance or waitlist.
 UMMS admissions staff will contact applicants who are noncompliant with this requirement.